Axway/amplify-central/content/en/docs/connect_manage_environ/environment_agent_resources.md

 Sample: CENTRAL_AGENTNAME=my-discovery-agent-name

-Once the Discovery Agent successfully starts, the agent status (Amplify Central / Topology) will change to `Running`.
+Once the Discovery Agent successfully starts, the agent status (Enterprise Marketplace / Topology) will change to `Running`.
 If there are no other agents linked to that environment, then the environment status will change from `Manual Sync` to `Connected`.
 {{< alert title="Note" color="primary" >}}
 The environment status is calculated from the aggregate status of all agents linked to that environment: